 - NSF AGS-1740640, Collaborative Research: ICARUS - Index of Chamber Atmospheric Research in the United States, Tran Nguyen (PI of the overall collaborative proposal), Sergey Nizkorodov (PI of the UCI portion)

-- Office of Biological & Environmental Research (BER), Atmospheric Science Program (ASR), Department of Energy (DOE) Office of Science, Impacts of phase state and water content on secondary organic aerosol formation and partitioning, 09/15/2017 - 09/14/2020, Manabu Shiraiwa (PI); co-PIs are James Smith, Annmarie Carlton, and Sergey Nizkorodov
+- DE-SC0018349, Office of Biological & Environmental Research (BER), Atmospheric Science Program (ASR), Department of Energy (DOE) Office of Science, Impacts of phase state and water content on secondary organic aerosol formation and partitioning, 09/15/2017 - 09/14/2020, Manabu Shiraiwa (PI); co-PIs are James Smith, Annmarie Carlton, and Sergey Nizkorodov

 - NIH 1R21CA164540-01A1, Vapor and particulate phase smoke components and cardiovascular dysfunction, 09/01/2016 - 08/31/2019, Prof. Michael Kleinman (PI), co-investigators include Norbert Staimer, Sergey Nizkorodov, James Smith.

 - NOAA NA16OAR4310102, Studies of Atmospheric Brown Carbon Chemistry in Support of the FIREX Campaign, 07/01/2016 - 06/30/19, Dr. Alexander Laskin (co-PI at PNNL), Dr. Julia Laskin (co-PI at PNNL) and Dr. Sergey Nizkorodov (PI at UCI).